RudkiwalA236/Airlines_Data_Analysis/README.md

 # Airlines_Data_Analysis
-### Python file and Airline Business Problem (Problem statement with objective and key analysis area) is uploaded!!
+### Python file and Airline Business Problem (Problem statement with objective and key analysis area) are uploaded!!
 Data analysed and visualised using Python.

 *** Overview: